The wide angle: ready to scream for your entertainment - Austin Daily Herald - ExBulletin

 The wide angle: ready to scream for your entertainment – Austin Daily Herald

-After Rich Man No. 1 and Rich Man No. 2 managed to reach space earlier this year using their own rockets developed by Rich Man, it has now been reported that William Shatner, at some 90 winters, was heading towards space.
+Shortly after Wealthy Guy No. 1 and Loaded Person No. 2 productively reached space before this calendar year using their individual Abundant Male rockets, it has now been described that William Shatner, at around 90 winters, was heading towards the place.

-Not to be sarcastic about the spatial part, though.
-Legitimate astronauts have been doing this for years, paving the way for scientific research on the ground as well as exploration for years.
+Not to be sarcastic about the element of the house, however.
+Authentic astronauts have been practicing it for several years, paving the way for grounded scientific studies and exploration for years.

-This part has been fascinating.
-Personally, I love all this kind of news, but when people who are too rich take their millions for a ride, it loses its luster.
-Nothing great has been accomplished.
-Weee… watch people float around a little capsule for a few minutes.
+This section has been exciting.
+I enjoy all of this kind of information individually, but when overloaded people think of their millions as pleasure walks, it loses its luster.
+Almost nothing big has been completed.
+Weee looks for people floating around a very small capsule for a few minutes.

-Now space tourists can shell out huge sums of money per ticket, just so we can watch the rich do things the rest of us can’t.
+Now travelers to the area can shell out large sums of money for every ticket, just so we can see the rich factors the rest of us just can’t.

 Not that I’m bitter or anything.
-I just think there’s a better way to do it and at the very least why can’t we send Patrick Stewart?
-He was a much better Star Trek captain than Shatner.
+I just think there is a better way to do it and at a minimum why can’t we send Patrick Stewart?
+He was a far superior Star Trek captain than Shatner.

 I’m waiting for your Star Trek buff derision letters.

-Like I said, there are better ways to do it.
-Send assholes like me to orbit.
+As I pointed out, there are bigger approaches to doing this.
+Send schmucks like me to orbit.

-I don’t take up a lot of space so I’m pretty cheap and yes that would be more impactful.
-What would you prefer to watch?
-A bunch of rich people who have the right to smile from ear to ear or watch an adult scream in orbit?
+I never choose a lot of space so I’m reasonably cheap and yes that would be a lot more impactful.
+What would you rather like to enjoy?
+A group of empowered wealthy people smiling ear to ear or watching a grown gentleman scream into orbit?

-Much like skydiving or bungee jumping, I spent long hours wondering if I could follow through on my desire to be placed on top of a really expensive bottle rocket just to be sent into the sky. ‘space.
+Much like skydiving or bungee jumping, I spent long hours wondering if I could keep up with my need to be placed on top of a really expensive bottle rocket just to be sent into space. .

-For years, I went back and forth on the idea of skydiving; thinking for one minute that I would like to try it, followed by the next, more rational minute, where I realized that jumping out of a plane is not conducive to an active life.
+For years, I have gone through the concept of skydiving at length, wondering 1 minute that I would like to check it out, followed by the future more rational minute where it dawned on me that jumping out of a plane is not conducive to an energetic residence.

-My cousin Ben Johnson, who doesn’t believe me when I tell him he’s my favorite cousin (something about apparently I say the same to my other cousins.
-Absurd.), Has been skydiving and the highly recommended.
-With that in mind, today I think I would like to try it.
+My cousin Ben Johnson, who doesn’t consider me when I inform him he’s my favorite cousin (something about apparently I tell my other cousins the exact point.
+Absurd.), Has been skydiving and I highly recommend it.
+With this intellect, today I reflect, I would like to verify it.

-The same goes for bungee jumping, although I consider it a bit sillier.
-I have already clicked my thumb while trying to pull on a rubber band.
+The same goes for bungee jumping, but I think about it a little more on the silly side.
+I already broke my thumb while trying to pull on a rubber band.
 What makes you think I would like to tie an even bigger rubber band to my feet and jump off a cliff?

-And now we come back to the question of whether or not I would like to be thrown into space and I think I would absolutely love to be thrown into space.
+And now we’re going back to whether or not I would like to be thrown into space and I think I would definitely like to be thrown into space.

-You can always parachute or bungee jump again, but going into space is a once in a lifetime experience and even if something goes wrong I’m still lucky enough to be played by Tom Hanks in a biopic of a handsome reporter in space for adventure and glory.
+You can usually parachute one more time or bungee bounce, but walking into the room is both an experience in a lifetime and even if something goes wrong I still have the prospect of being. played by Tom Hanks in a biopic of a handsome reporter heading to experience and fame.

 Or me.
-Beau might be a qualifier too.
-Maybe this kind of it works for Anderson Cooper, but not me.
+Beau could be a qualifier too much.
+It is possible that this type of things will work for Anderson Cooper, but not me.

 Sources